What is a marketing qualified lead?

 For example, marketing and sales can collaborate to create two simple MQL classifications: hot MQLs and warm MQLs.

 Hot MQLs have requested information, indicating they want to hear from you.
-That includes downloading a whitepaper or ebook, requiring them to provide contact information, and agree to your privacy terms.
+That includes downloading a whitepaper or ebook, requiring them to provide contact information, and agreeing to your privacy terms.

 When marketing gives sales the categorized leads, reps can determine the best approach for making contact.